fletchjp/MERG-Arduino-Software/BOOSTSPIRITX3.md

 It was not difficult to adapt using code from the employee example.

+### ArduinoRP2040BoostSpiritX3Annotation

+This extends the employee example using annotation to add access iterators.

+I have not succeeded in getting the new features to work properly.

 ## Back to Boost Spirit and RP2040

 [Boost Spirit page](BOOSTSPIRIT.md) | [RP2040 page](RP2040.md)